 LIST: Downtown road closures on Super Bowl Sunday

-CINCINNATI (WXIX) - Super Bowl SunDEY is bringing crowds of people downtown and to The Banks.
+CINCINNATI (WXIX) - The Super Bowl will bring crowds of people downtown and to The Banks area.

 In order to accommodate these crowds and to ensure safety, the Department of Transportation announced a list of road closures.